 3) Reverse-pressure softening.

 If you received intravenous (IV) fluid during labor, such as with an epidural or induced labor, you most likely retained water.
 Therefore, your breasts may be waterlogged for the first 7-10 days after delivery.
 If this is the case, you’ll need to push the water in your breast tissue back and away from your nipple for your baby to latch well.
-Here’s how to do so:
+Here’s how:

-- Put 1 pointer finger, yours or a helper’s, flat on opposite sides of the nipple base (like at the 3 and 9 position on a clock).
+- Put 1 pointer finger, yours or a helper’s, flat on opposite sides of the nipple base (like at the 3 and 9 positions on a clock).

-- Firmly (but gently) press back toward your chest and hold for 5-10 seconds.
+- Firmly press back toward your chest and hold for 5-10 seconds.

 - Rotate the fingers 180 degrees (to 12 and 6 on a clock) and repeat the hold.
 Your nipple should stand out more than before.